strawberryfg/NAPA-NST-HPE/annotation_tools/mpii_annotator/README.md

 ## Usage

+Essentially it supports 3d annotation with some sort of constraints.
+There's a C# interface to modify some hyper parameters, and a c++ GUI to do the hefty work.

 1. ##### 3d annotation #####

-	Used a forward kinematics human model with 2D reprojection error as an intial objective function to obatain a rough estimate of 3D keypoints that matche the 2D (given by MPII) ground truth of one frame.
+	Used a forward kinematics human model with 2D reprojection error as an intial objective function to obatain a rough estimate of 3D keypoints that match the 2D (given by MPII) ground truth of one frame.

 	Let the user interact with keyboard and mouse to make minor changes to a specific keypoint, and visualize 3D in OpenGL; 2D in OpenCV.
 Provided real-time visualization to reflect up-to-date 3D keypoint location changes.

-2. ##### enabled constraints to facilitate the annotation process ####
+2. ##### Enable constraints to facilitate the annotation process ####

 	Offered constraints e.g. *pose-conditioned joint angle limit*, *joint angle lower/upper bound* to ensure the pose validity.